mpetroff/pannellum/doc/json-config-parameters.md

 a link and visit this URL if Pannellum fails to work.

-### `header`

-If this parameter is set, the contents of its value will be inserted into the header of `pannellum.htm`.
-This is useful if one wants to modify Pannellum's CSS.

 ### `showZoomCtrl`

 If set to `false`, the zoom controls will not be displayed.
 Defaults to `true`.